NONFICTION | AVAILABLE NOW

 “Zak Podmore explores a future without Glen Canyon Dam through the lens of a journalist and the soul of an adventurer.
 The future of water management in the West starts with asking tough questions, and Podmore investigates the issue’s centerpiece.”

-—MORGAN SJOGREN, author of Path of Light
+—MORGAN SJOGREN, Path of Light